Des*Syn

 • rapid response where collective action by diverse human/ agent teams is needed to address complex problems.

-Future research will explore how web mining can harvest patterns in navigational, user-focused, content-structured data.
-Tools are currently under development for data and knowledge modeling, integration and management for personalization, e.g. personalized taxonomies/ ontologies for particular individuals and user communities; semantic web-mining using the syntactic layer (XML), the vocabulary layer (RDF-Schema) or the logic layer (Description Logics/ OIL).
+Data mining can harvest patterns in navigational, user-focused, content-structured data.
+Data and knowledge modeling, integration and management for personalization, e.g. personalized taxonomies/ ontologies for particular individuals and user communities; semantic web-mining using the syntactic layer (XML), the vocabulary layer (RDF-Schema) or the logic layer (Description Logics/ OIL).
 Challenges in developing architectures include the need for semantically-enhanced collaborative filtering techniques, adaptive systems, and hybrid recommender systems.

 Embedded Continual Assessment: